carbon-language/explorer/README.md

 [76c68153](https://github.com/carbon-language/explorer/commit/76c68153a2cf5b35249be3e9b8097238f3dc1ee1),
 which is tagged as [explorer-archived](https://github.com/carbon-language/carbon-lang/releases/tag/explorer-archived) in the main `carbon-lang` repository.

+The explorer was the initial implementation of the Carbon language, and uses an AST-based approach in its implementation.
+The explorer is not complete; it was a partial implementation when development stopped, and the design has since evolved.

+See proposal
-See proposal [#5270: Move explorer out of toolchain git repository](https://github.com/carbon-language/carbon-lang/pull/5270) for context.
+[#5270: Move explorer out of toolchain git repository](https://github.com/carbon-language/carbon-lang/pull/5270) for additional context.